hill-lab-chem/InhibNet/README.md

 - On Windows, check **“Add Python to PATH”** during installation.
 ### 2) Download this repository and navigate to the path
 - This repo can be downloaded from the green code button
-- - Download zip
+   - Download zip
-- - Then you can expand the zip file
+   - Then you can expand the zip file
+   - It should be labeled as a folder "InhibNet-Main"
+- Now we need to navigate to the folder "InhibNet-Main"
    - This can be done through Terminal, command line, etc.
-- Navigate to the folder containing InhibNet
+- Navigate to the folder containing InhibNet:
--
--

 ```bash
 cd /path/to/InhibNet-main
 #note that this won't be your exact path, find where you saved the Inhib-Net folder in file explorer, or finder and you can copy the file path
 ```

-# Create a virtual environment named "InhibNetEnv"
+### 3) Create a virtual environment named "InhibNetEnv"
 - you can call this environment whatever you want here I call it InhibNetEnv
 - note: some people may need to write "py" instead of python because of how your computer saved python
 ```bash
 python -m venv InhibNetEnv
 ```

-### 3) Activate your environment
+### 4) Activate your environment

 - Windows (PowerShell)
 ```bash